vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 Here are quotes from **Linus Torvalds**:
 > It gives people the excuse to say, 'Oh, nature was just created,' and so the act of creation is seen to be something miraculous.

+Linus references the **Golden Rule** present in the New Testament (Matthew 7:12) and in a different form in the Old Testament (Leviticus 19:18).

 > "There are like two golden rules in life.
 One is 'Do unto others as you would want them to do unto you.'
 For some reason, people associate this with Christianity.
 I'm not a Christian.
 I'm agnostic.
 The other rule is 'Be proud of what you do.'

 ## Conjecture and Criticism in the Bible
-Science progresses through conjecture and criticism if we follow Popper's ideas.
-David Deutsch explained these ideas and popularized them in [The Beginning of Infinity](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359).
+Science progresses through conjecture and criticism if we follow **Popper**'s ideas. **David Deutsch** explained these ideas and popularized them in [The Beginning of Infinity](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359).
-Bible proverbs often praise criticism: "A wise man listens to advice" and "Better is open rebuke".
+Bible proverbs often praise criticism:

+> A wise man listens to advice"

+> Better is open rebuke

 Regarding the conjectures, the bible verses promote understanding and wisdom.

 We have a biblical proverb:
 > The heart of the discerning acquires knowledge, for the ears of the wise seek it out."